 Gel Screen Printing Services

-Our expert design and production team here at Thrive has worked with companies big and small around the world to help them design and distribute some of the most eye catching Gel printed products on the market.
+Our expert design and production team here at Thrive has worked with companies big and small around the world to help them design and distribute some of the most eye catching, wet look Gel printed products on the market.
 If you’re in need of fast, accurate, Gel screen printing services, contact us today.
 We’re standing by and ready to help.

 Call Us Today!
 480-222-2190

 Gel Screen Printing adds a layer of “high density” gel on top of your screen printed t-shirt or garment creating an amazing, decorative 3-D looking coating that really makes the printed image stand out.
 Gel printing gives your garments a shiny plastic like coating that will wear for many years.
 Great for numbers on jerseys or making your design really stand out.
 Special considerations apply so please contact us to get all the details.